Mexican standoff: Popular culture

 In popular culture, the term Mexican standoff references confrontations in which neither opponent appears to have a measurable advantage.
 Historically, commentators have used the term to reference the Soviet Union – United States nuclear confrontation during the Cold War, specifically the Cuban Missile Crisis of 1962.
 The key element that makes such situations Mexican standoffs is the perceived equality of power exercised amongst the involved parties.
 The inability of any particular party to advance its position safely is a condition common amongst all standoffs; in a "Mexican standoff", however, there is an additional disadvantage: no party has a safe way to withdraw from its position, thus making the standoff effectively permanent.

 The cliché of a Mexican standoff where each party is threatening another with a gun is now considered a movie trope, stemming from its frequent use as a plot device in cinema.
 A notable example is in Sergio Leone's 1966 Western The Good, the Bad and the Ugly, where the characters representing each played by Clint Eastwood, Lee Van Cleef and Eli Wallach, face each other in a showdown.

 Director John Woo, considered a major influence on the action film genre, is known for his use of the "Mexican standoff" trope.
-Director Quentin Tarantino (who has cited Woo as an influence) has featured Mexican standoff scenes in films including Inglourious Basterds (the tavern scene features multiple Mexican standoffs including meta-discussion) and both Reservoir Dogs and Pulp Fiction, which depicts a standoff among four characters in the climactic scene.
+Director Quentin Tarantino (who has cited Woo as an influence) has featured Mexican standoff scenes in films including Inglourious Basterds (the tavern scene features multiple Mexican standoffs including meta-discussion) and Reservoir Dogs, True Romance and Pulp Fiction, which depicts a standoff among four characters in the climactic scene.

-Writer/Director Francis Galluppi's 2023 movie The Last Stop in Yuma County features a Mexican standoff scene in the diner.

-An example of the Mexican standoff which is not in an action film is the finale of the 1995 French film La Haine (Hatred).
-A policeman and the main hero of the film end up in the situation, and it is not clear what is the resolution (only a shot is heard).
+An example of the Mexican standoff which is not in an action film is the finale of the 1995 French film La Haine.